Free home visits

 Many airlines offer closed captioning for safety announcements on their in-flight entertainment systems.
 If available, make use of this feature to read safety instructions and important information.
 It's essential to understand the safety procedures, so you are well-prepared in the event of an emergency.

-Yes, however, if your hearing aids are Bluetooth compatible, remember to set them to airplane mode when instructed to do so by the flight crew.
+Yes, however, if your hearing aids are Bluetooth compatible, remember to set them to aeroplane mode when instructed to do so by the flight crew.
 Similar to mobile phones this will ensure that your hearing aids do not interfere with the aircraft's communication systems.

 Yes, you can take your hearing aid charger on a plane and it's a good idea to keep it in your hand luggage so it's easily accessible.
 You don't want your hearing aids running out or low on charge if there are unexpected delays.